 Positioning RFP Software as a Must-Have

 Here are my thoughts on making RFP software like RFPIO more of a must-have than a nice-to-have.
-An ex-CFO of mine used to ask 3 questions when presented with a request to invest in a budgeted project:
+A former CFO of mine used to ask 3 questions when presented with a request to invest in a budgeted project:

 - Which of our corporate initiatives does this investment support?